Work Smart Corporate Wellness Blog

 We welcome your input, your questions and your best practices.

-Many managers and team leaders, like yours, still don’t have the understanding or the resources to help employees after they have taken leave for depression, anxiety, addiction or other mental-health issues.
-Thousands of workers each year do not return to work and end up on permanent disability because of this lack of understanding.
+Disability Management Many managers and team leaders, like yours, still don’t have the understanding or the resources to help employees after they have taken leave for depression, anxiety, addiction or other mental-health issues.
+Thousands of workers each year do not return to work and end up on permanent disability because of this lack of understanding on disability management.
 Previously, stigma and a lack of knowledge, prevented many workplace health and safety programs from including mental-health issues.
 More than a decade ago, the Global Business and Economic Roundtable Roadmap to Disability Management, presented a wide range of recommendations for detecting mental illness, and reducing the workplace factors that could cause or contribute to it.
-It placed more responsibility on employers in helping mentally disabled employees return to work....Read More
+It placed more responsibility on employers in helping mentally...Read More